 Scenario 1: Phased shipment of complete equipment sets

-When an energy company imported LNG liquefaction units, the agency adopted a functional unit breakdown declaration strategy, splitting the complete system into 12 functional modules for declaration in 3 batches.
-This successfully avoided complete equipment import license restrictions, reducing overall customs clearance time by 22 days.
+When an energy company imported LNG liquefaction equipment, the agency adopted a functional unit split declaration strategy, dividing the complete system into 12 functional modules and declaring them in 3 batches, successfully avoiding complete equipment import license restrictions and reducing overall clearance time by 22 days.

 Scenario 2: Compliance path for used equipment imports

-For a printing company importing second-hand offset presses, the agency implemented a technical modification + pre-shipment inspection combined solution, upgrading the equipments environmental indicators to CCC certification standards, avoiding RMB 300,000 in return shipment losses due to non-compliance.
+For a printing company importing second-hand offset printing machines, the agency implemented a technical rectification + pre-shipment inspection combined solution, upgrading the equipments environmental indicators to CCC certification standards, avoiding 300,000 RMB in return shipment losses due to non-compliance.

 These practical cases demonstrate that professional customs brokerage services have evolved from basic declaration to supply chain risk management.
 Companies should evaluate service providers based on industry case experience, customs technology application capabilities, and customs dispute resolution records to achieve optimal balance between import equipment clearance safety and efficiency.